Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Detailed expressions of and

 \section{Detailed expressions of $\chi$ and $r_\mathrm{min}$}

-In this Appendix, we present the explicit expressions of the scattering angle $\chi$ and the closest distance $r_\mathrm{min}$.
-Because their derivations have been given in Ref.~\cite{Sugimoto20}, we only show the final results:
+In this appendix, we present the explicit expressions of the scattering angle $\chi$ and the turning point $r_\mathrm{min}$.
+Because their derivations are given in Ref.~\cite{Sugimoto20}, we only show the final results as functions of $b$ and $v$:

-where $b^*\equiv b/d$, $v^*\equiv v/(d\sqrt{k/m})$, $p\equiv (2-v^{*2})/(b^{*2}v^{*2})$, $q\equiv -4/(b^{*2}v^{*2})$, $r\equiv -q/2$, $P\equiv -(p^2/3 + 4r)$, $Q\equiv -(2/27)p^3-q^2+(8/3)pr$, $\Delta\equiv (Q/2)^2+(P/3)^3$,
+where $b^*\equiv b/d$, $v^*\equiv v/(\sqrt{\varepsilon/m})$, $p\equiv (2-v^{*2})/(b^{*2}v^{*2})$, $q\equiv -4/(b^{*2}v^{*2})$, $r\equiv -q/2$, $P\equiv -(p^2/3 + 4r)$, $Q\equiv -(2/27)p^3-q^2+(8/3)pr$, $\Delta\equiv (Q/2)^2+(P/3)^3$,

 and